Sin City: A Dame to Kill For: Critical response

-On Rotten Tomatoes, the film holds a rating of 42%, based on 193 reviews, with an average rating of 5.3/10.
-The site's critical consensus reads, "A Dame to Kill For boasts the same stylish violence and striking visual palette as the original Sin City, but lacks its predecessor's brutal impact."
-On Metacritic, the film has a score of 46 out of 100, based on 38 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Alonso Duralde of The Wrap gave the film a negative review, saying "This is Rodriguez's second sequel in a row in which he turns sex, violence and exploitation into an occasion for dullness.
 For a film loaded with decapitations and gun-toting ladies in bondage gear, Sin City gets really tedious really quickly."
 Justin Chang of Variety gave the film a negative review, saying "Rare indeed is the movie that features this many bared breasts, pummeled crotches and severed noggins and still leaves you checking your watch every 10 minutes."
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, saying "As an exercise in style, it's diverting enough, but these mean streets are so well traveled that it takes someone like Eva Green to make the detour through them worth the trip."
 Soren Anderson of The Seattle Times gave the film two out of four stars, saying "This new Sin City features the signature characteristics and many of the original's characters but seems less adventurous.
 It feels a little flabby and self-satisfied.
 The element of surprise is gone."
-Kyle Smith of the New York Post gave the film a negative review, saying "It's 100 solid minutes of wearying pastiche, and I found myself checking my watch a lot."
 Peter Travers of Rolling Stone gave the film two out of four stars, saying "Sin City: A Dame To Kill For doesn't explode onscreen the way the first one did.
 Miller's monochrome palette, splashed with color that shines like a whore's lip gloss, doesn't startle as it once did."
 Peter Hartlaub of the San Francisco Chronicle gave the film one out of five stars, saying "It is, in almost every way, inferior to its predecessor.
 It's poorly paced and repetitive."